Mass noun: Cumulativity and mass nouns

 In more formal terms (Krifka 1998):

 which may be read as: X is cumulative if there exists at least one pair x,y, where x and y are distinct, and both have the property X, and if for all possible pairs x and y fitting that description, X is a property of the sum of x and y.

 Consider, for example cutlery: If one collection of cutlery is combined with another, we still have "cutlery."
 Similarly, if water is added to water, we still have "water."
-But if a chair is added to another, we don't have "a chair," but rather two chairs.
+But if a chair is added to another, we do not have "a chair", but rather two chairs.
 Thus the nouns "cutlery" and "water" have cumulative reference, while the expression "a chair" does not.
 The expression "chairs", however, does, suggesting that the generalization is not actually specific to the mass-count distinction.
 As many have noted, it is possible to provide an alternative analysis, by which mass nouns and plural count nouns are assigned a similar semantics, as distinct from that of singular count nouns.

 An expression P has quantized reference if and only if, for any X: